openstack/swift/doc/source/cors.rst

 |                                                | Space separated.             |
 +------------------------------------------------+------------------------------+

-In addition the the values set in container metadata, some cluster-wide values may also be configured using the ``strict_cors_mode``, ``cors_allow_origin`` and ``cors_expose_headers`` in ``proxy-server.conf``.
+In addition the values set in container metadata, some cluster-wide values may also be configured using the ``strict_cors_mode``, ``cors_allow_origin`` and ``cors_expose_headers`` in ``proxy-server.conf``.
 See ``proxy-server.conf-sample`` for more information.